School Counseling FAQ

 While some states require professional school counselors to have previous teaching experience, Pennsylvania is not one of them.
 Thus, it is not necessary to have a teaching certification or to have background training in education in order to become a school counselor.
 Students enter the School Counseling Program at Millersville University with diverse educational and professional backgrounds.

 Through the College of Education and Human Services, Millersville University professional educator programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The school counseling program is designed in accordance with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) guidelines.
 Thus, curriculum standards, educational pillars, field placement hours, etc. meet or exceed CACREP guidelines, though the program is not CACREP accredited.
 Our program has been designed in a way that provides both flexibility and rigor, and we have found that this flexibility is sometimes sacrificed in programs driven only by accreditation standards.
-For example, students sometimes complete a 36 credit, 48 credit, or 60 credit Master’s Degree with varying degrees of
+For example, students sometimes complete a 39 credit, 51 credit, or 60 credit Master’s Degree with varying degrees of field work hours and supervision depending on unique needs.
+Our program design allows the rigor of the accreditation standards to be combined with the unique needs of different groups of students.

-While some students find that completing the 36-credit Master's Degree is sufficient for achieving their professional goals (e.g., a professional educator who would like to stay in the classroom but recognizes the value of the counseling coursework towards professional development), students cannot gain certification as a pK-12 school counselor in the state of Pennsylvania without coursework beyond the 36 credits, including a supervised practicum and internship.
-Most students in the program complete a 48 or 60 credit Master's degree.
+While some students find that completing the 39-credit Master's Degree is sufficient for achieving their professional goals (e.g., a professional educator who would like to stay in the classroom but recognizes the value of the counseling coursework towards professional development), students cannot gain certification as a pK-12 school counselor in the state of Pennsylvania without coursework beyond the 39 credits, including a supervised practicum and internship.
+Most students in the program complete a 51 or 60 credit Master's degree.